craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 People with a heavy Human heritage find themselves in possession of very mundane biology.
 The origins of Human people on Alaturmen is largely mysterious; while seeking the answer, many records can only truthfully claim that "they simply appeared".

-- You may live up to 90 years.
+- *Age* You may live up to 90 years.
-- You may weigh anywhere from 100 to 200 pounds.
+- *Weight* You may weigh anywhere from 100 to 200 pounds.
 - You may be anywhere from 4 to 6 feet tall.
 Your size is Medium.
 - Your base walking speed is 30 feet per round.
 - You gain a feat of your choice for which you meet the prerequisites.